Because You Were Nice to Me

 - There's a Bruce Coville edited short-story about a tormented and ostracized elf child whose school assignment is to interview a troll.
 Trolls' favorite food is elf-children, but the troll doesn't eat the boy because he sees how lonely and kind the poor thing is.
 At the end of the story, the elf child gets revenge on his schoolmates and teachers by freeing the troll and letting him eat them all, but tells the one other elf child who was kind to him that he won't feed her to the troll because "You're the sweetest girl I know"...before eating her himself, thus subverting the trope.

-- Keladry of Mindelan has this happen frequently.
-There's a reason she's called the Protector of the Small.
+- Keladry of Mindelan, titular protagonist of Protector of the Small, has this happen frequently.
+There's a reason she's called that.

 - Her war-horse Peachblossom whose last owner was abusive agrees to work on his behavior when she promises not to yank of the reins or ever use spurs, but only for her: do not imply you are interested in stealing or buying him.
 Or in buying Kel.